 $ jre/bin/keytool -import -keystore data/conf/ssl/contrast-server.jks -storepass <keystore password> \ -file <path to certificate> -alias <server hostname>

-Additionally, you may need to import intermediate CA certifications into the KeyStore.
+You may also need to import intermediate CA certifications into the KeyStore.
 (See your CA's documentation to verify that this is the case.)
 For a private CA server, you need any intermediate certificates and the root CA certificate in the KeyStore.

 $ jre/bin/keytool -import -trustcacerts -alias <ca-name> -storepass <keystore password> \ -file <path to ca or intermediate certificate>